dlbs0/ESP32-Voicemeeter-Monitoring-and-Control/README.md

 Still a work in progress, currently can monitor bus 1, 2 and 3, and control the volume of these buses.
 Will add bus output control in the future.

+Information about the protocol was mostly obtained by reverse engineering the VM Streamer application, and studying some PCAPs.

 ## Setup